The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/openers.md

   - date: 2023-10-04T16:56:09.014Z
     message: Updated patch number to 6.5
 ---
-## Fast Enshroud Opener
+## 3rd GCD AC Opener

 ![](/img/jobs/rpr/rpr_6.3_early_enshroud.png)

 [Full Size](/img/jobs/rpr/rpr_6.3_early_enshroud.png)

 * Soul Sow pre-pull
-* Cast Harpe after 2 appears on the countdown
+* Cast Harpe after 2 appears on the countdown, or at 1.7s exactly.
 * Shadow of Death

-  * Arcane Circle as fast possible
 * Soul Slice
-* Soul Slice

   * Potion here if you are using potion in the opener
+* Shadow of Death

+  * Arcane Circle
+  * Gluttony
+* Executioner's Gibbet
+* Executioner's Gallows
 * Plentiful Harvest

   * This will clip if your GCD is faster than 2.47, or you have high ping.
 If the clip here is bothersome, or over a quarter of your GCD cast, use the Early Gluttony opener.
   * Enshroud
 * Void Reaping

+  * Sacrificium
 * Cross Reaping

   * Lemure's Slice